jeremytammik/RevitLookup/Readme.md

 ## Author

-Implemented by Jim Awe and the Revit API development team at Autodesk.
+Originally implemented by Jim Awe and the Revit API development team at Autodesk.

 Maintained by Jeremy Tammik,
 [The Building Coder](http://thebuildingcoder.typepad.com) and